 Systems analyst: job description

-- produce specifications for new or modified systems
+- producing specifications for new or modified systems

-- liaise with other IT staff such as programmers to produce
+- liaising with other IT staff such as programmers to produce new systems

 They are also responsible for user training and feedback.
 Travel is a key feature of the job as the majority of work is undertaken at clients' premises.